jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 Artifact - Picto Equipment
 Equipped creature has protection from red.
 Equip {2}
-Sacrifice two Lumina tokens: Create a token copy of this equipment attached to target creature you control.
-Activate this ability only if you control no token copies of this equipment.
+Learn Picto 2 (Sacrifice two Lumina tokens: Create a token copy of this equipment attached to target creature you control.
+Activate this ability only if you control no token copies of this equipment.)
 ```

 [card implementation](../custom/cards/a/anti_burn_picto.txt)